Getting Started with ABM for B2B Technical Industries

 Steps to Get Started With ABM:

 Your first step to get started with ABM is to use our principles of ABM and apply them to your marketing plan.
-Steer both inbound and outbound activities toward the prospects most likely to buy, then doubling down on nurturing those who begin to engage with you.
-This is a long list—but you don’t have to start with everything.
-And your start doesn’t have to be perfect; just get started.
-Identify your ICP (Ideal customer profile), create a list or segment, move into action and pay attention to the results, adding more precision and pieces to the plan over time.
+Steer both inbound and outbound activities toward the prospects most likely to buy and most advantageous to your company’s goals, then doubling down on nurturing those who begin to engage with you.
+Set your goals, identify your ICP (Ideal customer profile), create a list or segment, move into action and pay attention to the results, adding more precision and pieces to the plan over time.

 This starts by thinking about your ICP and a few job titles or high-level personas within them.